 Example of a full backup

-In order to perform a full backup, the administrator in charge of overseeing the process must designate which files need to be copied and enforce a backup schedule.
-For example, the administrator may determine that a specific hard drive needs to execute a full backup twice a week, on Tuesdays and Fridays.
+In order to perform a full backup, the admin in charge of overseeing the process must designate which files need to be copied and enforce a backup schedule.
+For example, the admin might determine that a specific hard disk needs to execute a full backup twice a week, on Tuesdays and Fridays.
 On Tuesday, the entire directory of folders and files on that drive will be copied.
-On Friday, any new files added to that drive will be copied and all of the existing directory from before will be copied again.
+On Friday, any new files added to that drive will be copied and all the existing directory from before will be copied again.

 Full backup and disaster recovery

-So while a full backup of data is usually required for disaster recovery, it is not the only piece that is needed to successfully recover from a disaster.
+So although a full backup of data is usually required for disaster recovery, it isn't the only piece that is needed to successfully recover from a disaster.
 Fortunately, for most companies the need to enact a disaster recovery process is a rare event, so full backups are less frequently called on for a full restoration of the full data set than they are for random, smaller scale data recoveries.
-These recoveries of single files or volumes may be required after an accidental deletion or damage to a file or set of files and are referred to as operational recoveries.
+These recoveries of single files or volumes might be required after an accidental deletion or damage to a file or set of files and are referred to as operational recoveries.

 Full backup vs. incremental backup

-For example, a full backup of all data may be completed over the weekend.
+For example, a full backup of all data might be completed over the weekend.
 At the end of the day on Monday, an incremental backup will record all the new or changed data from that day as compared to the full backup from the weekend.
 On Tuesday, another incremental backup will be run and it will capture and copy all the new and changed data from that day.
-This process will continue on a daily basis until the next full backup is performed.
+This process will continue daily until the next full backup is performed.

 When data needs to be recovered from a full plus incremental backup system, the backup software must assemble an up-to-date backup data set by applying each incremental in reverse order and applying all of the changes and additions to the initial full backup.
 If the full backup must be recovered, the process of creating a current and complete full data set can take some time.